ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 <div class="reco" id="FFI-PFTYPE" type="Rule" title="Use portable aliases `c_*` when binding to platform-dependent types">

-In a secure Rust development, when interfacing with foreign code that uses platform-dependent types, such as C's `int` and `long`, Rust code must use portable type aliases, such as the ones provided by the standard library or the [libc] crate, rather than platform-specific types, except if the binding is automatically generated for each platform (see Note below).
+In a secure Rust development, when interfacing with foreign code that uses platform-dependent types, such as C's `int` and `long`, Rust code MUST use portable type aliases, such as the ones provided by the standard library or the [libc] crate, rather than platform-specific types, except if the binding is automatically generated for each platform (see Note below).